-A 90 credit hour degree with a minor is considered a "general" bachelor's degree because it offers the least breadth and depth.
+A 90-credit hour degree with a minor is considered a standard Bachelor level education.
 It can be a good choice for students wishing to move quickly into the workforce, or who wish to do a professional program that requires some prior university work (e.g., Architecture, Pharmacy, and Social Work, among others).